ICTU/quality-time/docs/USAGE.md

 ### Editing sources

-After you've added a source, you can change the source type using the "Source type" dropdown menu.
+After you've added a source, you can change the source type using the "Source type" drop-down menu.
 The available source types depend on the metric type.
 E.g. SonarQube supports the commented out code metric type, but GitLab does not so GitLab is not shown.

 By default, the name of the source equals the source type but this can overridden using the "Source name" field.